harshladha/CPP-Programs-Code-Bank/Ternary Operator/Largest among 2 using Ternary Operator/README.md

-# Discount Based on Quantity Purchased

-This C++ program calculates the amount payable for a purchase based on quantity and rate, applying a discount conditionally.
+# Find the Largest of Two Numbers Using Conditional Operator

+This C++ program determines the larger of two numbers entered by the user using the conditional (`?:`) operator.

 ---

 ## 🚀 How It Works

-- Prompts the user to enter:
+- Prompts the user to enter two integers `a` and `b`
-  - Quantity (`q`)
-  - Rate per unit (`r`)
-- Calculates total price: `t = q * r`
-- Applies discount based on quantity:
+- Uses the conditional operator to evaluate:
-  - If quantity > 1000 → 10% discount
+  - If `a > b`, `c = a`
-  - Otherwise → 5% discount
-- Final amount:
-  `a = (q > 1000) ? t - 0.10 * t : t - 0.05 * t`
-- Displays the amount payable
+  - Otherwise, `c = b`
+- Prints the value of `c` as the largest number
 - Uses `clrscr()` to clear the screen and `getch()` to pause output (*Turbo C++ specific*)

 ---

 ## 📋 Sample Output

-Quantity:1200
-Rate:10
-amount payable:10800
+Enter value of a:5
+Enter value of b:7
+7

 ---